Abirhossain1221/Walmart-Data-Analysis-End-to-End-Python-PostgreSQL/README.md

 FROM walmart
 GROUP BY payment_method;
 ```
 ###
 Q5 Determine the average , minimum and maximum rating  of category for each city.
-List the city, avg_rating, min_rating, max_rating .
+List the city, avg_rating, min_rating, max_rating.

 ```sql
 SELECT